brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 </p>

 ## Day 13
-#### Summit Day — Aconcagua (6,961m)
+#### Summit Day (6,961m)

 We woke to complete darkness.
 Tea, breakfast and final layers went on before we stepped into the freezing cold around 4:30am.
 The early climb moved slowly through firm snow until sunrise lit up the mountains behind us.
-Augustine and Francesco turned around from exhaustion at our first long stop, leaving four clients and two guides continuing towards the traverse.
+Augustine turned around from exhaustion at our first long stop, and Francesco turned at the second, leaving four clients and two guides continuing towards the traverse.

 It was clear and calm all morning.
 We put on crampons beneath a steep snowy slope and carefully climbed onto the traverse itself.
 Two days earlier someone had died there, which weighed on everyone.
 The route was beautiful, but serious.
+The sun had lit the traverse fully by now, which is what we set our start time off.
+It's safer with daylight.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua13.jpeg">
 </p>

 As we crossed, Attila began deteriorating badly from altitude sickness.
 Marcelo realised that the Belgians were fading too, exhausted and struggling to walk.
-Rather than immediately sending Gonzalo down with Attila, Marcelo pushed us onwards to La Cueva so the situation could be properly assessed there.
-Otherwise he knew no one would summit.
+Rather than immediately sending Gonzalo down with Attila, Marcelo pushed us onward to La Cueva so the situation could be properly assessed there.
+Otherwise he knew no one would summit if he had to bring the Belgians down after.

 It took us an hour longer than expected to reach the cave.
 I waited 20 mins there before the others arrived, and when they did it was obvious things had changed.
 Attila needed a dexamethasone injection to help his symptoms.
 Alex and Francois were barely functioning.
 Marcelo explained that this would be their summit and Gonzalo prepared ropes to take the three of them down.
 Alex argued, but it was the only safe decision.
 More dexamethasone and oxygen were needed to get the three down.